vic-ma/howtodismantle.github.io/_posts/2024-11-09-Cam-like-a-Bosch-Part-I-Integrate-Bosch-security-cam-AI-features-with-Peakboard.md

 The camera can detect objects that are in its view.
 For example, it can detect people or vehicles and do a lot of magical stuff with this information.

-In this article, we will give a brief overview of how to configure the Bosch camera and connect it to a Peakboard application.
-In the [second part of this Bosch camera series](/Cam-like-a-Bosch-Part-II-Integrate-Cam-Images-and-Streams-into-Peakboard-Applications.html), we will discuss options for integrating the camera image into a Peakboard dashboard.
+In this article, we'll give a brief overview of how to configure the Bosch camera and connect it to a Peakboard application.
+In the [second part of this Bosch camera series](/Cam-like-a-Bosch-Part-II-Integrate-Cam-Images-and-Streams-into-Peakboard-Applications.html), we'll discuss options for integrating the camera image into a Peakboard dashboard.

 There's also a nice [Youtube video](https://www.youtube.com/watch?v=ztthsCF4USw&ab_channel=PeakboardEN) that covers this topic.